Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Floquet branch analysis

-The choice to follow the resonator dynamics associated with the qubit-like branch stands on the assumption that most of the state population does not suffer from measurement-induced transitions and therefore remains in the initial branch for the whole readout duration.
+The choice to follow the resonator dynamics associated with a qubit-like branch stands on the assumption that most of the state population \bd{mostly} remains in the initial branch for the whole readout duration.
 However, this approximation does not always hold.
-For example, at large photon numbers, measurement-induced transitions can sometimes lead to population transfers exceeding 50\% due to the presence of large avoided crossing gaps in the quasienergy spectrum.
-Despite this limitation, this choice allows us to model the resonator dynamics for the remaining qubit population, ensuring accurate modeling of the measurement-induced transitions even beyond the first threshold.
-Hence, the time-dynamics simulations correctly identify many photon numbers at which we observe drops in the experimental qubit state survival probability.
+For example, at large photon numbers, measurement-induced transitions can sometimes lead to population transfers exceeding 50\% due to the presence of \bd{wide avoided crossings} in the quasienergy spectrum.
+Despite this limitation, this choice allows us to model the resonator dynamics for the remaining qubit population. \bd{Thus,} the time dynamics simulations correctly identify many photon numbers at which we observe drops in the experimental qubit state survival probability \bd{beyond the first threshold}.
 However, with this approach, we expect the modeling of the resonator dynamics to be inaccurate for the state population transferred to high-energy states, for which the photon-number dependent frequency $\tilde{\omega}_{r,i}$ can be significantly off-resonant from that of the qubit-like branch, $\tilde{\omega}_{r,i}^{\mathrm{diab}}$.
 Therefore, we do not expect the simulations to quantitatively reproduce the population transfer from higher-energy states to the qubit-like state during the resonator ramp-down.
-In \cref{fig:readout_demolition_comparison}, discrepancies between the qubit state survival probability for the experimental data in panel (b) and the time-dynamics simulations in panel (c) are attributed to this source of error.
+In \cref{fig:readout_demolition_comparison}, \bd{we believe that part of the discrepancy} between the qubit state survival probability for the experimental data in panel (b) and the time dynamics simulations in panel (c) \bd{can be} attributed to this source of error.